 It’s worth dropping in one more important point here.
 Although most potty training programs are called ‘potty train your kid in ‘x’ number of days’, training actually takes many, many weeks.
 A lot of parents seperate daytime from night time training (even by up to 6 months or more).
 And most kids will have a number of regressions over the weeks and months after they first ‘learn’ how to use the potty.

-For everything you ever wanted to know about potty training and more, be sure to check out The Ultimate Parenting Guide to Potty Training.
-It’s will definitely help you and your child to find success.
-Good luck parents!
+For everything you ever wanted to know about potty training and more, be sure to check out our Kiwi Guide to Potty Training.